chrlutz/apt-repos/README.md

 *   **apt-repos suites**: List registered suites and their corresponding 'apt/sources.list' entries that would be generated in the background for particular suite-selectors.
 *   **apt-repos dsc**: Print the URLs of dsc-files for particular source packages.
 The output could e.g. be combined with the well known 'dget … URL' from the devscripts package

-We use the so called 'suite-selectors' to describe in which repository/suite combinations we want to search for a particular query.
+We use so called *suite-selectors* to describe in which repository/suite combinations we want to search for a particular query.
 The following ways of selecting suites are possible:

 * Select a single suite by a full qualified **suite-id**: e.g. "ubuntu:xenial" selects exactly one suite as specified in the above suite configuration
 * Select all suites in a repository, specified by the **reporitory-prefix** (which ist the first part of the suite-id including the colon): e.g. "ubuntu:" selects all defined ubuntu-suites --> ubuntu:xenial and ubuntu:xenial-security